Menu

 Summary and Organisational Context

-The key reasons for the pay gap is that there is a much smaller proportion of women in front line roles (all of whom will be paid the same hourly rates as men as appropriate).
-With over 500 Car parks throughout the UK, NCP acknowledges that customers come from a wide range of backgrounds and we are proud that our workforce reflects this diversity.
+With over 800 Car parks throughout the UK, NCP acknowledges that customers come from a wide range of backgrounds, and we are proud that our workforce reflects this diversity.

 Book from: